-Communicate with our Specialized Transportation Coordinator using the email email@example.com which is monitored during office hours.
+Communicate with our Specialized Transportation Coordinator at firstname.lastname@example.org which is monitored during office hours.

 Field Trip Information

-ACPS provides funding to each campus to support transportation to out of campus educational or sporting experiences.
+ACPS provides funding to each campus to support transportation to out-of-campus educational or sporting experiences.
 The campus administration may request use of a school bus for such field trips by submitting a campus approved request through the T.O.M. online system.
 Field trips are generally limited on school days to between 9:00 AM and 1:30 PM or after 4:00 PM.
-The use of school buses is generally limited to points within a 50-mile radius of TC Williams High School.
+The use of school buses is generally limited to points within a 50-mile radius of Alexandria City High School.